karnmodi/GlisterLuxury/Frontend/LUXURY_HOMEPAGE_IMPLEMENTATION.md

-# Glister London - Luxury Homepage Implementation
+# Glister Luxury - Luxury Homepage Implementation

 ## Overview
-A luxury, visually immersive homepage has been created for Glister London ("The Soul of Interior"), featuring modern minimalism meets timeless craftsmanship with warm luxury aesthetics.
+A luxury, visually immersive homepage has been created for Glister Luxury ("The Soul of Interior"), featuring modern minimalism meets timeless craftsmanship with warm luxury aesthetics.

 ## Implementation Summary